quintel/merit/README.md

 [Energy Transition Model](http://et-model.com).

-The **merit order** predicts/calculates which electricity generating technologies will produce electricity when the demand/load on the electricity network has a certain value.
+The **merit order** predicts/calculates which electricity generating technologies are switched on or off to meet the demand/load on the electricity network.

 ## Quick Demonstration